min2ha/ukwa-site/content/target/39578/index.en.md

   "subject": "National Assembly for Wales Election, 2016 " }

-# Dawn Bowden on Facebook (Labour candidate for Merthyr Tydfil and Rhymney)

 Dawn Bowden is the Labour candidate for Merthyr Tydfil and Rhymney at the 2016 National Assembly for Wales elections.